nfepb/CI-Boutique-Ado/README.md

     * update views.py with form info
     * add js for countryfield
     * Update order history display on profile.html
+    * Adds confirmation email in webhook handler because this is where we know where the payment took place.

 # Deployment